-Booking your Interviews "Do not cancel interviews, unless there is a conflict with your preferred specialty."
-Resident in General Surgery "Be yourself during interviews.
+Booking your Interviews "Do not cancel interviews, unless there is a conflict with your preferred specialty." " Resident in General Surgery "Be yourself during interviews.
 Go to as many interviews as possible.
-When you're back up with another specialty, acknowledge that your dossier is more oriented towards another and find a reason for why you have "changed your mind".
-No one has the golden key to CaRMS - it is so unpredictable."
-Resident in Internal Medicine "Push harder for schools that schedule conflicting interviews to give an alternative interview date (especially when one was my home school)."
+When you' back up with another specialty, acknowledge that your dossier is more oriented towards another and find a reason for why you have "changed your mind".
+No or has the golden key to CaRMS - it is so unpredictable."
+Resident in Internal "Push harder for schools that schedule conflicting interviews to give an alternative interview date (especially when one was my home school)."
 Resident in Psychiatry "Don't overdo it.
-If you are applying to multiple disciplines, or if you get a decent number of interviews, research the programs beforehand (by doing electives there, talking with residents, reading about their programs online) and pair down a list of your desired residency programs well in advance.
-Be okay with declining interviews if you are in a position to do so.
-I'd cap the number of interviews at ~10 if I were to do it over again."
-Family Medicine, PGY1 "Don't wait until the last minute to book your interviews almost all are first come first served.
-Check the CaRMS website and program descriptions for their list of potential interview dates as your invites come in to avoid conflicts when RSVP for interviews."
-McGill MSS SPCI CaRMS Guide, 2015 "I did not decline any interview offers.
+If you are applying to multiple disciplines, or if you get a decent number of interviews, research the programs beforehand (by doing electives the talking with residents, reading about their programs online) and pair down a list of your desired residency programs well in advance.
+Be okay with declining intervie if you are in a position to do so.
+I'd cap the number of interviews at ~10 if I were to it over again." re, of Family Medicine, ews PGY1 "Don't wait until the last minute to book your interviews almost all are first come f served.
+Check the CaRMS website and program descriptions for their list of pote interview dates as your invites come in to avoid conflicts when RSVP for interview ential CaRMS Guide 2015 "I did not decline any interview offers.
 I accepted a lot of interviews in programs before the interview that really mattered to me, as a way to practice.
-I dropped the interviews that were after the important one, because they were low-yield."
-Orthopaedic Surgery Resident, R-1
+I dropped the interviews that were after the important one, because they were low-yield." ne Orthopaedic Surgery Resident, R-1